-Epsom Salt baths and Lyme Disease
+Epsom Salt Baths and Lyme Disease

-Excellent Herxheimer reducer
+An Excellent Herxheimer Reducer

 Epsom Salt Baths are commonly known for inducing relaxation or relieving sore muscles after a hard day's work.
 The basic formula for an Epsom Salt Bath consists of medium-hot water and Epsom Salt.
 Epsom Salt is the chemical compound magnesium sulfate, which consists of magnesium, sulfur and oxygen, MgSO4.

-Epsom Salt Baths and lyme Disease
+Epsom Salt Baths and Lyme Disease

 Epsom Salt Baths are a huge part of a person's life when they're undertaking Lyme Disease.
 The reason is that they dramatically reduce a herx, which is the unpleasant reaction the body endures after a large amount of spirochetes are killed by either antibiotics and/or the immune system.
 Though the body does excrete some toxins through the pores, it is actually the process magnesium sulfate initiates in the body, after it is absorbed through the skin, that reduces a herx.

 Sulfates, in the Epsom Salt, increases the liver's ability to produce bile.
 Bile is used as the transportation of toxins from the liver, to the intestines, where they'll be removed from the body.
 The less bile that is created, the longer the toxins sit in the liver.
 Since the liver and other organs can become over burdened from toxins caused by spirochetes dying, it's essential to assist them in removing them to restore balance in the body.